Techno Corner

 each Eve of Saint Nicolas.

-This Dutch-American Saint Nick achieved his fully Americanized form
+This Dutch-American Saint Nick achieved his fully

-in 1823 in the poem, "A visit from Saint Nicolas" more commonly known as
+in 1823 in the poem, "A visit from Saint Nicolas" more commonly known

 "The Night Before Christmas," by writer Clement Clarke Moore.
-Moore

 included such details as the names of the reindeer; Santa Claus's